 Derek M. Jenkins (b.
-1986, Frankfurt am Main, Germany) is an American composer and musicologist, whose music has been performed throughout the United States, Europe, and Canada by ensembles and performers including the Dubuque Symphony Orchestra; the Fountain City Brass Band; the Seattle Wind Symphony; the U.S. Army Materiel Command Band; university bands and wind ensembles in Arizona, Arkansas, Florida, Iowa, Kansas, Michigan, Missouri, Tennessee, and Texas; the Youth Symphony of Kansas City Symphony Orchestra; Mid America Freedom Band; Tri-State Wind Symphony; the Carinthia, Joseph Wytko, and Saxophilia Saxophone Quartets; Washington Square Winds; Musica Nova; and saxophonists Randall Hall, Gilbert Sabitzer, Michael Shults, and Joseph Wytko.
+1986, Frankfurt am Main, Germany) is an American composer, whose music has been performed throughout the United States, Europe, and Canada by ensembles and performers including the Dubuque Symphony Orchestra; the Fountain City Brass Band; the Diamond Brass Band; the Seattle Wind Symphony; the U.S. Army Materiel Command Band; university bands and wind ensembles in Arizona, Arkansas, Florida, Iowa, Kansas, Kentucky, Michigan, Missouri, New York, South Carolina, Tennessee, and Texas; the Youth Symphony of Kansas City Symphony Orchestra; Mid America Freedom Band; Tri-State Wind Symphony; the Carinthia, Joseph Wytko, and Saxophilia Saxophone Quartets; Ensemble for These Times; Songeaters; Washington Square Winds; Musica Nova; saxophonists Randall Hall, Gilbert Sabitzer, Michael Shults, and Joseph Wytko; and honor bands and orchestras around the country.

 Jenkins's piece, We Seven, won the 2016 American Prize in Composition and in 2012, his piece, Eosphorus: The Morning Star, was selected as a winner of the National Band Association's Young Composer Mentor Project.
-Jenkins has received additional recognition from MMTA/MTNA, Red Note New Music Festival, MACRO, the UMKC Conservatory, the UMKC School of Graduate Studies, ASCAP, the Harry S. Truman Good Neighbor Award Foundation, and at conferences and festivals across the U.S. and abroad.
-Recent commissions have come from the Dubuque Symphony Orchestra, the Missouri Music Teachers Association and the Music Teachers National Association, the Mid America Freedom Band, the University of Tennessee at Martin Wind Ensemble, the University of Missouri-Kansas City Wind Ensemble, the Bethel College Wind Ensemble, the Youth Symphony of Kansas City, the University of Missouri-Kansas City Saxophone Ensemble, and various individuals throughout the country.
+Jenkins has received additional recognition from MMTA/MTNA, the Missouri State University Composition Festival, Red Note New Music Festival, MACRO, the UMKC Conservatory, the UMKC School of Graduate Studies, ASCAP, the Harry S. Truman Good Neighbor Award Foundation, and at conferences and festivals across the U.S. and abroad, including the Midwest Clinic, Brass in Concert, CBDNA Divisional Conferences, SCI National and Regional Conferences, the USF New-Music Festival and Symposium, the LGBA National Conference, the NASA Biennial National Conference, the Florida State University Biennial Festival of Music, the Ball State University Festival of New Music, and CMS Regional Conferences.
+Recent commissions have come from a consortium including bands at Wichita State University, Arizona State University, Arkansas State University, and Case Western Reserve University; the Dubuque Symphony Orchestra; the Missouri Music Teachers Association and the Music Teachers National Association; the National Youth Brass Band of America; the Arkansas State University Concert Choir; the University of Tennessee at Martin Wind Ensemble; and the University of Missouri-Kansas City Wind Ensemble among others.

 In addition to his work as a composer, Jenkins is actively researching the history and literature of the wind band and the history of orchestration.
-Currently, he is investigating the 1921 Iowa Band Law (H.F.
-479) and its continued use in supporting municipal bands in Iowa today.
+Currently, he is continuing his investigation of the 1921 Iowa Band Law (H.F.
+479) and its enduring use in supporting municipal bands in Iowa today.
+He was selected to present his research at the 24th International IGEB Conference at the Conservatorio superior de música "Joaquín Rodrigo" in Valencia, Spain in the summer of 2020.* Jenkins's MM Musicology thesis, on the same topic, earned the University of Missouri-Kansas City's 2017 Distinguished Master's Thesis Award.

-His primary composition teachers have included James Mobberley, Karim Al-Zand, Chen Yi, Pierre Jalbert, Richard Lavenda, Paul Rudy, and Zhou Long, and his primary musicology advisors include S. Andrew Granade and William Everett.
+His mentors have included James Mobberley, S. Andrew Granade, Joseph Parisi, Karim Al-Zand, Chen Yi, Steven D. Davis, William Everett, Pierre Jalbert, Richard Lavenda, Paul Rudy, and Zhou Long.
 He has also studied with Amy Dunker, Peter Graham, and Alfred Stingl.

-Jenkins is a member of the Pi Kappa Lambda National Music Honor Society; the National Band Association; the College Music Society; the Society for American Music; the Society of Composers, Inc.; and ASCAP.
-His music is available through Veritas Musica Publishing and under his own imprint, Mühltal Musikpresse.
+Jenkins is a member of the Pi Kappa Lambda National Music Honor Society; the National Band Association; the College Music Society; the American Musicological Society; the Society for American Music; the Society of Composers, Inc.; and ASCAP.
+His music can be heard on the ABLAZE Records, Mark Custom Records, and World of Brass labels, and is available through Veritas Musica Publishing and under his own imprint, Mühltal Musikpresse.

 In his spare time, Jenkins is an amateur scuba diver and daydreams of becoming an astronaut.